NZMS Awards and prizes

 Nominations should include the following:

-- A joint statement of support (less than one page) from two nominators, who must be current members of the NZMS.
+- A joint statement of support (at most one page) from two nominators, who must be current members of the NZMS.

-- A brief CV (less than three pages) containing: name and affiliation; professional experience including employment history and roles; awards, prizes or other relevant recognition, if any; summary of activities or service relevant to the contribution for which the person is being nominated.
+- A brief CV (at most three pages) containing: name and affiliation; professional experience including employment history and roles; awards, prizes or other relevant recognition, if any; summary of activities or service relevant to the contribution for which the person is being nominated.
 If a nomination is for more than one person, CVs should be provided for two of the nominees.

-- Any other relevant information, if necessary (less than three pages).
-This could (but need not) include a letter of support from someone who is not a member of the NZMS.
+- Any other relevant information, if necessary (at most three pages).
+This could (but need not) include a letter of support.

 Nominations should be sent by email to the NZMS President, Prof David Bryant by 31 August 2022.
 Submissions should state clearly that they are for the Gillian Thornley Award.